cloudmaven/cloud101_spot_ELB/_episodes/01-aws-intro.md

 On the Review Instance Launch page, choose Launch.

-When prompted for a key pair, select Choose an existing key pair, then select the key pair that you created when getting set up.
+When prompted for a key pair, select "Create New Key Pair", enter a name for the key pair, and then choose Download Key Pair.

-Alternatively, you can create a new key pair.
-Select Create a new key pair, enter a name for the key pair, and then choose Download Key Pair.
 This is the only chance for you to save the private key file, so be sure to download it.
 Save the private key file in a safe place.
 You'll need to provide the name of your key pair when you launch an instance and the corresponding private key each time you connect to the instance.

-Caution
+**Caution**
 Don't select the Proceed without a key pair option.
 If you launch your instance without a key pair, then you can't connect to it.
 When you are ready, select the acknowledgement check box, and then choose Launch Instances.